SumoLogic/sumologic-documentation/docs/integrations/saas-cloud/sentinelone.md

 id: sentinelone
 title: Sumo Logic App for SentinelOne
 sidebar_label: SentinelOne
-description: The Sumo Logic App for the SentinelOne App offers functionality for monitoring and analyzing your organization's SentinelOne Threats and Agents logs.
+description: The Sumo Logic App for SentinelOne offers functionality for monitoring and analyzing your organization's SentinelOne Threats and Agents logs.
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';